gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 the SMTP configuration is missing, you may notice that emails do not get sent through SMTP as many GitLab emails are sent via Sidekiq.

+### Emails not sending when using Sidekiq routing rules

+If you are using Sidekiq [routing rules](https://docs.gitlab.com/ee/administration/sidekiq/processing_specific_job_classes.html#routing-rules), your configuration might be missing the `mailers` queue which is required for outgoing mail.

+For more details, review the [example configuration](https://docs.gitlab.com/ee/administration/sidekiq/processing_specific_job_classes.html#detailed-example).

 ### Email not sent

 WARNING: